Type 1 Overview

 Type 1 patients do not have much to worry about extra incisions as their skin is already tight.
 Their incision will be limited to around the areola.
 There are some Type 1's that have very low nipples.
 In these patients, nipple elevation is usually required to prevent the nipple from "falling off the pectoralis border".
 If this happens, the nipple falls into the chest fold and it looks like it is "cratered".
 Clearly, not desirable.
 This requires a superior areola incision which is slightly more visible but still not an issue.

-Most common Type 1 incision with Dr. Cruise.
 Inferior crescent excision means that a 1/4″ to 1/2″ crescent shaped piece of skin is removed just below the areola.
 This does several good things beyond tightening the chest skin.
 More importantly, it pulls the areola tight similar to getting the wrinkles out of a bed sheet.
 This little maneuver has a large impact in getting rid of excess skin that has been stretched over time.
 It also flattens the lower chest skin mildly so that it better wraps around the pec. border improving definition.
 The incision is located low on the areola where it is very hard to see even early on.
 Crescent incisions, however, create skin margins that do not line up exactly.
 The side toward the areola will always be shorter than its counterpart.
-When sutured together this length mismatch will create mild bunching that takes a little longer to fade away than a linear incision.
-However, it is certainly worth it.
+Suturing together this length mismatch may create mild bunching that takes a little while to fade away.

 Click the image below to view a complete timeline of the recovery process following Type 1 Puffy Nipples Gynecomastia surgery.
 Gaining a better understanding about what to expect will help you properly prepare, plan, and reduce stress.